tianjianchn/Sublime_ConEmuOpen/README.md

-launch conemu from the current or project folder
+launch ConEmu from the current or project folder
 =================================
-launch [conemu](https://github.com/Maximus5/ConEmu) from the current dir or the project folder, only for sublime text 3 and windows!
+launch [ConEmu](https://github.com/Maximus5/ConEmu) from the current dir or the project folder, only for sublime text 3 and windows!

+## Features
+* support sublime text project, folder, and even files window!
+* support sidebar's folder/file context menu
+* with only one(single) ConEmu window and many tabs
+* ConEmu tab with a contextual title, like `st:<project name>` and `st:<project name>: <relative path for inner folder>`, eg. `st:nbs`, `st:nbs: test\fiber`

+## Installation
+you should install the [ConEmu](https://github.com/Maximus5/ConEmu) first, and add `ConEmu.exe` to the `%PATH%` environment var. then use `Package Control` to install this package.

 ## License :